usememos/dotcom/content/docs/install/self-hosting.md

 title: Self-Hosting
 ---

-This document provides a comprehensive guide on deploying memos with Docker, including installation and upgrading instructions.
+This document provides a comprehensive guide on deploying Memos with Docker, including installation and upgrading instructions.

 ## Prerequisites

-Before proceeding with memos installation, ensure you meet the following prerequisites:
+Before proceeding with Memos installation, ensure you meet the following prerequisites:

-- **A server with [Docker](https://www.docker.com) installed:** memos is designed to be self-hosted with Docker.
+- **A server with [Docker](https://www.docker.com) installed:** Memos is designed to be self-hosted with Docker.

 ## Docker Run

-To set up memos using `docker run`, execute the following one command to start memos:
+To set up Memos using `docker run`, execute the following one command to start Memos:

 ```bash
 docker run -d \